 4. Packed with Essential Nutrients

 Your body craves real nutrients—not artificial junk.
-When you fuel your body properly, you won’t feel the need to snack on unhealthy options.
+When you fuel your body properly with whole foods, you won’t feel the need to snack on unhealthy options.
 Whole foods help you stay energized, satisfied, and focused.

 How to Lose Weight with Whole Foods